 I am a Senior Research Fellow in the F. A. Hayek Program for Advanced Study in Philosophy, Politics and Economics at Mercatus Center at George Mason University and I teach in the graduate program of the Economics Department at George Mason University.
+I am also affiliated with the Department of Economic and Administrative Sciences at the University of Bucharest and the Ed Snider Center at the Robert H. Smith School of Business at the University of Maryland, College Park.

 My work is interdisciplinary and falls more or less into three classes, united by an underlying interest in institutional diversity, alternative economic and governance systems, and the theory and history of social thinking about the future, the possible and the feasible: